Mortgage Foreclosures & Loan Modifications

 Mortgage modifications, whether through the Obama mortgage modification program, the Home Affordable Mortgage Program, (HAMP), the Home Affordable Refinance Program (HARP) or private non-HAMP or non-HARP mortgage modification agreements are all too rare and all too few.

 Even worse, too many mortgage modification firms promise results that they can’t deliver.
 Never pay a mortgage modification firm an upfront fee.
 You can get help from a HUD approved agency, which can be found at HUD.gov.
 At Lakelaw, our Chicago foreclosure lawyers will defend your case.
 If we are successful in your foreclosure defense, we might avoid a deficiency judgment against you.
 An attorney might also be able to negotiate a favorable modification to your mortgage.
-Law firms are not subject to regulation as a mortgage modification firm in either Illinois or Wisconsin.
+Law firms are not subject to regulation as a mortgage modification firm in Illinois.

 Beware of anyone who promises you too much when defending against mortgage foreclosure.